Author: Leon Wimmenhoeve

 Installing SSL using shell functions

-If you receive the following notice, while using Really Simple SSL to install a Let’s Encrypt SSL Certificate: Your server provides shell functionality, which offers additional methods to install SSL.
+If you receive the following notice, while using Really Simple Security to install a Let’s Encrypt SSL Certificate: Your server provides shell functionality, which offers additional methods to install SSL.
 If installing SSL using the default methods is not possible, you can install the shell add on.
-Below you will find the shell add-on to install Let’s Encrypt with shell functionality.
+Below, you will find the shell add-on to install the Let’s Encrypt SSL certificate with shell functionality.
 Why an add-on?
 Some anti-virus software trigger on shell functions when these files are scanned.
-Although a false positive,
+Although

 Installing SSL on Subfolders